vtex/openapi-schemas/Template - API Reference Overview.md

 >ℹ️ Start here: check the new {xxxx} getting started guide.
 We created this guide to improve the onboarding experience for developers at VTEX.
 It assembles all documentation on our Developer Portal about {XXX} and is organized by focusing on the developer's journey.

 ## Endpoint requirements
-pointing out any sensitive information, like throttling, user permissions, etc. This can be added as a callout, instead of a heading, depending on the amount of information.
+You can point out any sensitive information like throttling, user permissions, etc. This can be added as a callout, instead of a heading, depending on the amount of information.

 ## Common parameters